 Nevada boasts over 2,000 miles of streams, more than 44,000 acres of man-made reservoirs, 314 mountain ranges, 23 designated wilderness areas, the largest alpine lake in the United States, grasslands, sandy deserts, canyons, buttes, plateaus, geysers, and hot springs.

 It’s extremely diverse and beautiful.
 Just like all other states, however, there’s a risk of natural disasters.

 What natural disasters does Nevada have?

 Nevada’s most common natural disasters include wildfires, floods, earthquakes, heatwaves and drought, extreme winter weather, severe storms, landslides, and power outages.

 Between 1953 and 2019, Nevada declared 77 major disasters, of which fires and floods happened the most according to the Federal Emergency Management Agency (FEMA).

-Wildfires are Nevada’s most significant natural disaster threat.
+Wildfires are Nevada’s biggest natural disaster concerns.
 A combination of the state’s weather conditions, terrain, and vegetation make it particularly susceptible to the ignition and spread of high-intensity rapid-moving fires in wilderness areas.